 Becoming a Monk

-While on retreat, you can expect to:
+While on retreat you can:

 - Pray with the monks

-- Join them for meals
+- Join us for meals

-- Tour the monastery
+- Tour the monastery cloister

-- Listen to conferences and vocation discernment stories
+- Listen to conferences on monastic life

 - Spend time in quiet prayer